nessessence/Kaldi_ASR_Tutorial/README.md

 ### Data description

-VoxForge dataset has 95628 `.wav` files, sampled at 16 kHz by 1235 identified speakers and 2164 anonymous speakers(for this tutorial, speech recognition task is speaker independent which doesn't care about the speakers)
+VoxForge dataset has 95628 `.wav` files, sampled at 16 kHz by 1235 identified speakers.

 each directory in "VF_Main_16kHz" has a unique speakerID and contains two directories
   - wav : contains `.wav` files